Meghanmalange/swe-3313-fall-2025-team-01/technical-design/README.md

 <a id="implementation-language"></a>
 # :book: Implementation Language
+### The implementation languages we chose are Java, HTML, and CSS
 #### Why we selected Java
 - Our members have strong experience in programming in Java
 - It is very resourceful, and it includes many libraires, Q&A support, and debugging tools